samschott/maestral/_cli_docs/auth.md

 ```
 -r, --relink              Relink to the current account.
 Keeps the sync state.
 -c, --config-name CONFIG  Run command with the given configuration.
---help                    Show this message and exit.
+--help                    Show help for this command and exit.
 ```

 ## maestral auth status